adasprilla/TouchPad-Gestures/README.md

 - pinch in (e.g. map to GNOME SHELL open overview)
 - pinch out (e.g. map to GNOME SHELL open overview)

-At present, only 3 finger gestures are supported (as `libinput-debug-events` does not seem to output 4 finger gestures atm?).
+You can choose to specify a finger count, typically 3 or 4 fingers.
+If specified then the command is executed when exactly that number of fingers is used in the gesture.
+If not specified then the command is executed when that gesture is executed with any number of fingers.
+Gestures specified with finger count have priority over the same gesture specified without any finger count.

-Of course, 2 finger swipes and taps are already interpreted by GNOME and apps for scrolling etc.
+Of course, 2 finger swipes and taps are already interpreted by GNOME or your DE and apps for scrolling etc.

 IMPORTANT: Test the program.
 Check for reported errors, missing packages, etc: